Czerep

 Czerep (ger.
-Todten Kopf, Todtenkopf, 581 m a.s.l.) – a hill in the southern part of the Krzeszowskie Wzgórza, within Kotlina Kamiennogórska, in Central Sudetes.
+Todten Kopf, Todtenkopf, 581 m a.s.l.) is a hill in the southern part of the Krzeszowskie Wzgórza, within Kotlina Kamiennogórska, in Central Sudetes.

 Position

 The peak is located in the southern part of the Krzeszowskie Wzgórza; it is their southern tip.
 In the north, through Przełęcz Żłób it connects to the Post Berg.
 Southern slopes steeply fall into the stream Kochanówka that separates Krzeszowskie Wzgórza of Zawory Mountains.

 The geologic structure

 It is made from Credaceus sandstones glauconite and mudstones.

 Vegetation

 The apex as well as the majority of hill are covered with a pine forest, down, east and west sides feature meadows.